petrvanblokland/DesignDesignSpace/DDS-home.md

 ### Making exercises, methods for feedback and evaluation

-#### Start Januari 4<span class="sup">th</span> 2021 • 2 weeks • €290
+#### Start January 4<span class="sup">th</span> 2021 • 2 weeks • €290

 ~~~
 box = box.newInfo()
 ~~~

-The world suddenly changed.
-Teaching in class rooms no longer is possible.
-Experienced as you are educating designers, new skills are required for teaching online.
+The world has suddenly changed.
+Teaching in class rooms is no longer possible.
+As experienced as you are, educating designers, the new skills are required for online teaching.

 This workshop shares our experience of teaching online with DesignDesign.Space workshops for 4 years now.
-And also we love to show how we organized the latest TypeLab.
+And also, we love to show how we organized the latest TypeLab.

+#### Example exercises

 * Learn to write exercises that can be done through digital media;
 * Develop methods for feedback, evaluation and validation of student work;